nakib33/E-commerce-Purchases-Data-Analysis-/README.md

 - weekday: Day of the week when the purchase was made
 - ampm: AM/PM indicator for the purchase time
 - date: Date of the purchase

+## 📊Technologies Used
+- Python 3.x
+- Pandas
+- Google Colab (for running the Jupyter notebook)